Oculus Quest update adds AMD support for Link and your voice

 If you’re demoing your Quest to family and friends this holiday season, v12 will make the experience easier.
 You can now do things like launch the First Contact tutorial or recenter the headset view from the Oculus phone app.

-Controller-free Hand Tracking was announced yesterday as coming this week, and it is now rolling out as part of this update.
+Facebook announced yesterday that Controller-free Hand Tracking was coming this week, and it is now rolling out as part of this update.
 We had to reboot our Quest to see the feature listed in the menu.

-Quest was released back in May, but already Facebook has added significant new features and improvements via software updates.
+Quest was released back in May, but Facebook has already added significant new features and improvements via software updates.
 These will likely continue into 2020 as Quest continues to have Facebook’s focus over the Rift S and Go.

 Oculus Link improvements

-Oculus Link is the feature which allows Quest to act as a PC VR headset via a high quality USB 3.0 cable.
-It launched last month, but didn’t support AMD graphics cards– until now.
+Oculus Link is the feature that allows Quest to act as a PC VR headset via a high quality USB 3.0 cable.
+It launched last month, but didn’t support AMD graphics cards — until now.
 Facebook lists the following card families as now supported:

 - AMD 400 Series